 Brewster - Beach City is a somewhat small town located in the state of Ohio.
-With a population of 6,520 people and just one neighborhood, Brewster - Beach City is the 231st largest community in Ohio.
-Brewster - Beach City has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+With a population of 6,523 people and just one neighborhood, Brewster - Beach City is the 231st largest community in Ohio.
+Much of the housing stock in Brewster - Beach City was built prior to World War II, making it one of the older and more historic towns in the country.

 Brewster - Beach City is a blue-collar town, with 46.89% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Brewster - Beach City is a town of sales and office workers, production and manufacturing workers, and construction workers and builders.
 There are especially a lot of people living in Brewster - Beach City who work in office and administrative support (15.46%), sales jobs (7.22%), and healthcare (5.15%).